 Photo Alex Harris

 We eat pretty well in our house, but I’m always trying to increase the number of healthy foods in our diet.
 My husband and son always tease me about it.
-The first time I made this casserole, my husband said that if we’d left the wheat berries uncooked we might have been able to make Sugar Puffs cereal from them, and my son put ketchup on them – but both of them cleaned their plates!
+The first time I made this Wheat Berry Casserole, my husband said that if we’d left the wheat berries uncooked we might have been able to make Sugar Puffs cereal from them, and my son put ketchup on them – but both of them cleaned their plates!

 Up until very recently, we had never tried wheat berries.
 Then my husband and I tasted them in in a restaurant, and we were pleasantly surprised.
 Wheat berries are are entire wheat kernels, containing all the goodness of the whole grain.
 In the UK, we can buy them as Ebly, a one hundred percent natural product grown in France.
 Ebly pre-cook the wheat berries, a bit like Uncle Ben’s parboil rice, in order to preserve the nutrients and reduce cooking time.
 Ebly can then be boiled, baked, steamed or fried in about ten minutes.